38zo/zontact/readme.txt

 ### Setup (Takes Less Than a Minute)

 1. Install and activate Zontact
-2. Open **Zontact → Settings** to adjust basic options
+2. Open **Zontact → Settings** to customize your button and form
-3. The floating contact button appears automatically on your site
+3. The floating contact button appears automatically on your site with an option to disable it

 That’s it.